datamade/searchable-map-template-carto/README.md

 # CartoLib
-A library for building interactive Carto maps.
+A JavaScript library for building interactive Carto maps.